Too many sewing machines? Here's how to find the right one

 Brother

-Recognized for innovative features, user-friendly interfaces, and competitive pricing.
+Recognized for innovative features, including computerized controls and versatile stitch patterns.

 Bestseller